In a San Francisco high school, the scars of remote schooling linger

 “I am one stressed kid,” she said.

-Arriving to pre-calculus, she took note of all the work she still had to finish.
+Arriving to precalculus, she took note of all the work she still had to finish.
 “I’m so far behind on work, missing assignments everywhere,” she said.

 Later that day, in her college-level Psychology of Sex and Gender class, she had her head down again.
 She was behind here, too.
 A check of her portal showed four late assignments, with her grade hovering at 37 percent.
 “I finished the math work,” she said, settling in.
 “I have a lot of psychology to be worried about now.”